joeyagreco/joeyagreco/README.md

 Software Engineer
 -----------------

-* 🌍  I'm based in Milwaukee
+* 🌍  I'm based in the United States
 * 🖥️  See my portfolio at [joeygre.co](http://joeygre.co)
 * ✉️  You can contact me at [joeyagreco@gmail.com](mailto:joeyagreco@gmail.com)